danskernesdigitalebibliotek/dpl-platform/docs/runbooks/troubleshoot-lagoon-cli-connection.md

 Now delete the bad entry by by running this command:
 `sed -i -e <index of bad entry>d /home/dplsh/.ssh/known_hosts`

+If you have the Lagoon CLI installed on your local machine you can run this part while outside of the shell.
+Otherwise, open the shell, but don't log in yet.
 Now readd the Lagoon Config, but add a pointer to which ssh key to use:
 `lagoon config add --lagoon dplplat01 lagoon config add \